Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 You may have your own ideas for extending the model, but we want to provide some inspiration for further improvements.
 Importantly, we want to suggest to you some features that are strongly connected to the historical subject matter, and which raise some interesting modeling challenges:

 1. Implement a way for agents to 'die' and new agents to be 'born' during the simulation.
-In the real world, not only did some letter writers actually die at some point, but they also might have experienced different phases of letter-writing intensity.
+In the real world, not only did some letter writers actually die at some point, but they also might have gone through phases of higher or lower letter-writing intensity.
-2. Consider how you might representat the knowledge that is exchanged, and how this should influence the other parts of the model.
+2. Consider how you might represent the knowledge that is exchanged, and how this should influence the other parts of the model.
 In the end, one of the most interesting aspects about the Republic of Letters is that it likely had a transformative impact on scientific activity in Europe.
 Try to envisage how this aspect could be analyzed with this model.
 3. Implement an actual geographic space, rather than a grid.
 Space has important repercussions on movement and letter-sending dynamics.
 Also, the Republic of Letters mainly featured people in the [Low Countries](https://en.wikipedia.org/wiki/Low_Countries) and Northern Italy.
 Think about which geographical aspects of the Republic of Letters should be present in the model, and how to implement them.
 To do this, maybe take a look at [mesa-geo](https://github.com/projectmesa/mesa-geo), a GIS (Geoinformation System) extension of the `mesa` package.

 For more inspiration, you might also want to look at [the authors' own extended version of this model](https://doi.org/10.5281/zenodo.11277767)!